(See Note1 below for explanation of “-ight”)

 In directions, right is the opposite of left.
 Although one’s heart is really in the middle, we put our right hand over the left side of our chest to pledge allegiance.

 In other uses, right is correct, the opposite of wrong.
 When a teacher checks a student’s paper, she subtracts the number wrong from the total points.
-That score is the number correct.
+That score is the number right.

 - Following the map, she turned to the right to go in the right direction to go home.